Phillips Lab

 Ongoing Research

-The purpose of this study is to develop a mobile health (mHealth) physical activity intervention for adolescent and young adult cancer survivors.
+This study aims to develop a mobile health (mHealth) physical activity intervention for adolescent and young adult cancer survivors.
 To identify which intervention tools optimally increase moderate to vigorous physical activity, this study applies Multiphase Optimization Strategy (MOST) methodology.
-All participants will receive a core self-monitoring intervention and be randomized to receive between 0 and 4 of the intervention components.
-Two of the components focus on social support (buddy and e-coaching) and two focus on mindfulness (general mindfulness training and mindfulness training during MVPA).
-The intervention is 12 weeks and participants will be followed up with for an additional 12 weeks.
-The primary outcome is objectively-measured MVPA.
-Effects of changes of MVPA on symptom burden and sleep quality and duration will also be assessed.
-Participants will be recruited from Northwestern and Wake Forest University.
-This study is co-led by Dr. David Victorson in Medical and Social Sciences.
-We anticipate recruitment for this study will begin in March 2023.
+All participants receive a core self-monitoring intervention and are randomized to receive between 0 and 4 of the intervention components.
+Two components focus on social support (buddy and e-coaching) and two focus on mindfulness (general mindfulness training and mindfulness training during MVPA).
+The intervention is 12 weeks with a follow-up for an additional 12 weeks.
+The primary outcome is objectively measured MVPA, with effects of changes of MVPA on symptom burden, sleep quality and duration also assessed.
+Participant recruitment for this study is a collaboration between Northwestern and Wake Forest University.
+This study is co-led by David Victorson, PhD in the Department of Medical and Social Sciences.

 Completed Research

-The purpose of this study is to test the effectiveness of a technology-supported intervention, Fit2ThriveMB, to promote physical activity in metastatic breast cancer patients.
-This is a 12 week two-arm randomized control trial (RCT) where participants are randomly assigned to one of two groups: Fit2ThriveMB (Fit2ThriveMB app + Fitbit + coaching calls) or Healthy Lifestyle Waitlist Education Control Group (Cancer.net app + phone calls control group).
-The Fit2ThriveMB program is primarily focused on increasing steps and is designed with progressions tailored to symptom burden and progress toward physical activity goals so that individuals of varying abilities will be able to exercise safely.
-Waitlist participants will obtain access to the Fit2ThriveMB app and receive a Fitbit at the end of 12 weeks.
+The purpose of this study was to test the effectiveness of a technology-supported intervention, Fit2ThriveMB, to promote physical activity in metastatic breast cancer patients.
+This was a 12 week two-arm randomized control trial (RCT) where participants were randomly assigned to one of two groups: Fit2ThriveMB (Fit2ThriveMB app + Fitbit + coaching calls) or Healthy Lifestyle Waitlist Education Control Group (Cancer.net app + phone calls control group).
+The Fit2ThriveMB program was primarily focused on increasing steps and was designed with progressions tailored to symptom burden and progress toward physical activity goals so that individuals of varying abilities were able to exercise safely.
+Waitlist participants obtained access to the Fit2ThriveMB app and received a Fitbit at the end of 12 weeks.
 This study was funded by the National Cancer Institute.
-Recruitment for this study is closed.

-The primary purpose of this study is to develop and test the feasibility and acceptability of a set of five social-cognitive theory-guided mHealth physical activity intervention components in breast cancer survivors using a patient-centered approach.
-The effects of the intervention components on objectively-measured physical activity and quality of life indicators will also be examined in a 12-week intervention using multiphase optimization strategy (MOST) methodology whereby each component will be turned “on” or “off” in half of the sample.
+The primary purpose of this study was to develop and test the feasibility and acceptability of a set of five social-cognitive theory-guided mHealth physical activity intervention components in breast cancer survivors using a patient-centered approach.
+The effects of the intervention components on objectively measured physical activity and quality of life indicators were also examined in a 12-week intervention using the multiphase optimization strategy (MOST) methodology whereby each component was turned “on” or “off” in half of the sample.
 This study was funded by The National Cancer Institute.

 Education & Training Opportunities

-If you are interested in joining the lab or working on a specific physical activity-related research project, please contact Phillips at smphillips@northwestern.edu.
+If you are interested in joining the lab or working on a specific physical activity-related research project, please visit the Exercise Health Lab website, or contact Siobhan Phillips at smphillips@northwestern.edu.
 Students can conduct research for course credit or independent study.
 Potential opportunities as a member of the lab include: conducting exercise testing, study management, data analyses, leading exercise sessions and helping to write manuscripts and grants.
 Experiences will vary depending on current projects and research interests.

 Publications

-To view a listing of publications, please visit Phillips’ faculty profile.
+To view a listing of publications, please visit Siobhan Phillips’ faculty profile.